 ★ 1ST WORLD LOGIC DAY - JANUARY 14, 2019 ★

-In green the countries where the 1st world logic day will be celebrated
+In green the countries where the 1st world logic day was celebrated

 Why creating a World Logic Day?
 Human beings are classically considered